sudhaverma/Security-Vulnerabilities/DifferentVulnerabilities.md

 ##Sample code to prevent XSS:
 There are several ways of mitigating XSS attack in web appplicaitons.Some of them are listed below:
-* Use of HttpOnly flag - It is an additional flag included in a HTTP response header.This flag helps in reducing the risk of accessing the protected cookie at client side by the attacker (only if browser supports it).
+* **Use of HttpOnly flag** - It is an additional flag included in a HTTP response header.This flag helps in reducing the risk of accessing the protected cookie at client side by the attacker (only if browser supports it).
-* Also we can add below code in the server side program to prevent persistent XSS attack
+* Also we can add the code below in the server side program to prevent persistent XSS attack

 ###Example: